 Order of The dictionary is organized according to the following functions: calibration, display, measurement, output, status, system, trigger, and common commands.
-Both the
+Both the subsystem commands and the common commands that follow are arranged in alphabetical order under each heading.

 Subsystem Commands